Random spanning trees in random environment: High disorder regime

 \begin{remark} As will be noted just after the proof, if we choose $\eps = n^{-1/3}$ in Lemma \ref{L:sizepm} we can obtain the bound

 We shall make use of this later in the proof of Theorem \ref{T:highDisorder}. \end{remark}

 To prove Lemma \ref{L:sizepm}, we need to introduce some extra notation.
+For two graphs $H$ and $G$, we write $H \subseteq G$ if $H$ is a subgraph of $G$.
 We denote by $\ell(G)$ the longest acyclic path in a connected graph $G$, and for $G_1, G_2$ subgraphs of $G$, we write $\ell(G_1 \setminus G_2)$ for the longest acyclic path in $G_1$ not using vertices in $G_2$.
 Let $G_1,G_2,G_1',G_2'$ be connected subgraphs of $G$ with $G_1'$ a subgraph of $G_1$ and the vertices of $G_2'$ forming a subset of those of $G_2$.
 We shall make use of the following obvious inequalities

 Note that for vertices $u,v \in G_1$ we can construct a path between them by considering the union of a path from $u$ to some $x_1 \in G_2$, a path from $v$ to some $x_2 \in G_2$ and a path from $x_1$ to $x_2$ in $G_2$.
-This leads to the following upper bound on the diameter of $G_1$. \begin{lemma}[Lemma 2 of \cite{ABR09}] If $G_2 \subset G_1$ are both connected, then
+This leads to the following upper bound on the diameter of $G_1$. \begin{lemma}[Lemma 2 of \cite{ABR09}] If $G_2 \subseteq G_1$ are both connected, then

 \end{lemma} We will repeatedly apply Lemma 4.5 to bound ${\rm diam}(\ClCp{1}{p_i})$ in terms of ${\rm diam}(\ClCp{1}{p_{i+1}})$ for $0 \leq i \leq m-1\,$ when $\,\mathcal C_1(p_i)\subset\mathcal C_1(p_{i+1})$.
 This requires us to control the probabilities of the following events.
 We say the index $i$, $0 \leq i \leq m$, is well-behaved if all the events